ByeonghoonJeon/Practice-folder/README.md

 # python-practice

-This repo contains small programs and practice files from my journey learning Computer Science topics using python.
+This repo contains practice files and working on files.
+Final version will be uploaded to separated repo.